 Yogurt is believed to contain a high percentage of probiotics, and that is one of the reasons as to why a lot of people like to take the drink.
 Well, one thing to note though is that the processed yogurts especially the ones sold in the markets do not have any probiotics.

 This is because these yogurts are made with pasteurized and homogenized milk which are not healthy at all.
-Instead, of getting the probiotics from these yogurts, you feed your gut and body with hormone rBGH which is essential for boosting milk production in cows.
+Instead of getting the probiotics from these yogurts, you can choose probiotics for recurring BV or feed your gut and body with hormone rBGH which is essential for boosting milk production in cows.

 Also, the processing of the yogurt uses high temperatures which tend to destroy the bacteria necessary for probiotic formation.
 We can’t forget the fact that these yogurts are made with other preservatives and added sugar to boost the taste.

 Therefore, if you want to get healthy probiotics from the yogurt make sure you prepare it using the traditional and healthy methods where the milk is neither pasteurized or added sugars.